RaghadZayyat/Employee-Performance-Dashboard-Power-BI-Excel/README.md

 ## ▶️ How to View the Project

-1. Read **Employee-Performance-Dashboard.pdf** to understand the project methodology.
+1. Read **Employee-Performance-Report.pdf** to understand the project methodology.
 2. Open **Employee_Performance_Dashboard.pbix** to explore the interactive dashboard.
 3. Review the Excel dataset to understand how the data was generated and prepared.